khanlab/khanlab.github.io/README.md

 # khanlab.github.io (khanlab.ca)

-The website built using Jekyll and Github pages.
+The website was built using Jekyll and Github pages.
 Organization of the website is structured such that each page's associated data has a corresponding folder (if necessary) under `_data` and _`assets` (for images).
 The exception to this are indivual pages, which are under `people/_posts`.
 Page templates and common